 Poch Peak North Ridge

-I parked east of Tolmie creek before the old roadbed.
-Then we hiked for one mile and crossed the creek at 2500′.
-Later we reached the north ridge in another half a mile.
+Right after crossing Tolmie creek, I parked by the old road.
+Then we hiked for one mile and soon crossed the creek at 2500′.
+Before long, the path rounded the north ridge in half a mile.

 We left the road and climbed 150′ in the open forest.
-Then we were in dense vegetation for the next 200′ on soft soil.
-It was also the steepest part of the climb.
-Later it flattened past 3000′.
+Soon, we were in dense vegetation for the next 200′ through soft dirt.
+It was the steepest part of the climb that flattened past 3000′.

 See more trip photos here.